zerynth/docs-v3/docs/reference/libs/stdlib/datetime.md

 tzname(dt)
 ```

-   Return the time zone name corresponding to the :class:`datetime` object
+   Return the time zone name corresponding to the `datetime` object
    *dt*, as a string.
 Nothing about string names is defined by the
-   :class:`datetime` module, and there’s no requirement that it mean anything
+   `datetime` module, and there’s no requirement that it mean anything
    in particular.
 For example, “GMT”, “UTC”, “-500”, “-5:00”, “EDT”,
    “US/Eastern”, “America/New York” are all valid replies.
 Return ``None`` if
    a string name isn’t known.
 Note that this is a method rather than a fixed
-   string primarily because some :class:`timezone` subclasses will wish to
+   string primarily because some `timezone` subclasses will wish to
    return different names depending on the specific value of `dt` passed,
-   especially if the :class:`timezone` class is accounting for daylight time.
+   especially if the `timezone` class is accounting for daylight time.

-   The default implementation of :meth:`timezone.tzname` returns the fixed
+   The default implementation of `timezone.tzname` returns the fixed
-   value specified when the :class:`timezone` instance is constructed.
+   value specified when the `timezone` instance is constructed.
    If *name* is not provided in the constructor, the name returned by
    ``tzname()`` is generated from the value of the ``offset`` as follows.
    If *offset* is ``timedelta(0)``, the name is “UTC”, otherwise it returns
-   the string provided by :meth:`timezone.isoformat` method.
+   the string provided by `timezone.isoformat` method.

-These methods are called by a :class:`datetime` object, in response to their
+These methods are called by a `datetime` object, in response to their
 methods of the same names.
-A :class:`datetime` object passes `self` as `dt`
+A `datetime` object passes `self` as `dt`
 argument.